mkowalik-git/mcp-agent-lab/README.md

 *P.S. - If you made it this far, you're officially ready to build production agent systems.
 Go forth and automate!*

 *P.P.S. - Yes, agents are this cool.
 No, we're not exaggerating.
-Yes, Oracle Database + MCP is a surprisingly good combo.*
+Yes, Oracle Database + MCP is a winning combo.*

 *P.P.P.S. - Remember: With great agent power comes great responsibility.
 Use MCP wisely.*